khang00/bryndisy/README.md

 # Bryndisy
-The back-end API for Bryndisy an automatically scheduler application for 1 person.
+The back-end API for Bryndisy an automatic scheduler application for 1 person.
+The [Front-end](https://github.com/VTKien0310/Bryndisy) is an android app.
 ## API
 * To get all user: __GET "/"__